EinstainBohr/demo3/BenchmarkDemo/README.md

             Preset is 'midrange' by default.
 --target    The target environment.
 Can be one of: [ embedded, desktop ].
             Target is 'desktop' by default.
+--speed     Only used in demo mode.
+Determines the speed at which the animation loop is run.
+            Can be one of: [ slow, normal, fast, veryfast ].
+Speed is 'normal' by default.
 ```

 Using your own assets